ibrahimkhaleel/assignment-2-ibrahimkhaleel-main/README.md

 | `/cars` | `GET` | Table data showing car information with name and model |
 | `/admin/init` | `GET` | shows initialised page when database is setup |

-Shows information of single cars on click
+Shows information of single cars on click of cars